 Lettuce is a leafy vegetable.
 It comes in different varieties including green leaf, iceberg, red leaf, and romaine lettuce.
 However, the carb content of each type of lettuce can vary ever so slightly.
-Nevertheless, they are all good low carb vegetables to eat.
-Lettuce is one of my go to vegetables when I get tired of something else.
+Nevertheless, they are all good keto low carb vegetables to eat.
+Lettuce is one of my go to vegetables when I want something cool and refreshing.
 It is high is vitamin A with a light, fresh, and crisp flavor.
-Therefore, it goes great as the main salads base or mixed with other dark leafy green vegetables.
-Lettuce leaves also work really well for making low carb lettuce wrap recipes.
+Therefore, it goes great as the base for a variety of low carb salads or mixed with other dark leafy green vegetables.
+Lettuce leaves also work really well for making keto asian lettuce wraps.
 I have used both the iceberg and romaine lettuce to for wrapping chicken, tuna, and other prepared meats.

 [100g of Lettuce = 2.9 Carbs]